Crate Training A Puppy: The Smart WayFebruary 15, 2021 2021-03-29 16:13

 Make it a den

 Dogs love safe, comfortable places.
 Puppies especially like to lay with their back against something.
+While yes – the crate is supposed to keep your dog from escaping – it should not look like a prison!
 Line the sides of your puppy’s crate with soft blankets or little pillows and It will remind him of the way he used to lay against his litter mates and mom!

 Then drape another blanket over the crate to make it feel secure and comfortable and block out many bright light.